intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/repositories/drm-misc.rst

 The DRM misc repository.
 Maintained by Maarten Lankhorst, Maxime Ripard, and Thomas Zimmermann, with a large pool of committers.

+See the main `DRM DRIVERS AND MISC GPU PATCHES`_ MAINTAINERS entry, as well as all the other MAINTAINERS entries that reference the drm-misc repository, for current information on maintainers, mailing lists, bug reporting, etc.

+.. _DRM DRIVERS AND MISC GPU PATCHES: https://docs.kernel.org/process/maintainers.html#drm-drivers-and-misc-gpu-patches

 -------------------------------------------------------------
 drm-misc patch and upstream merge flow and timeline explained
 -------------------------------------------------------------